Quansight-Labs/ndindex/docs/slices.md

 a[x::z]
 ```

-Furthermore, for a slice `a[x:y:z]` on Python built-in objects or a NumPy
+Furthermore, for a slice `a[x:y:z]`, if `a` is a Python built-in object or a
-array, there is an additional semantic restriction, which is that the
+NumPy array, there is an additional semantic restriction, which is that the
 expressions `x`, `y`, and `z` must be integers.

 The three arguments to a slice are traditionally called `start`, `stop`, and